OliZ99/gitrepo/README.md

-THIS IS THE TESTING REPO
+THIS IS THE TESTING REPO-alice

 # TODO
 1. how to sync main and master branch in github-manually